99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Pessimistic Locking:
 lock the record for your exclusive use until you have finished with it.
 This can prevent certain users from reading, updating.

+Atomic counter:
+Numeric attribute that is incremented when UpdateItem is called, is not accurate because even if the update fails it increments, used for example for users on a website
+or counts that can have slight miscalcumations.

 DynamoDB DAX:
 Fully managed highly aval. seamless i-memory cache for DynamoDB, fully secure, microseconds cached reads and queries.
 Doesnt require